 How you market your book will vary in a ton of different ways.
 I don’t want to try to reinvent the wheel.
 Here’s some existing content about marketing:

 Consider all that book marketing knowledge in light of your YA book.
-For the most part, this will entail knowing what’s popular and taking advantage of that.
+Mostly, this will entail knowing what’s popular and taking advantage of that.
 Imagine your story is a family drama about a young prince growing into his role through tragedy and adversity.
 Your story is set in a fantastical world, but the story centers more on the relatable challenges of family and expectations.

 Be open to change.
 Adapt as the market shifts.
 I’m not saying you need to rewrite your book or change your cover because readers are shifting their preferences.
 What I am arguing for is changing (or even just adjusting) your marketing plan to keep the readers you want in focus.